No volunteers are needed at this time.

-The Wildlife Hospital has a number of special opportunities for volunteers.
-It's chance to get involved with this incredible new facility; the only one of its kind in the South Island.
+The Wildlife Hospital sometimes has special opportunities for a small number of volunteers.
+It's chance to get involved with this incredible facility; the only one of its kind in the South Island.
 You'll be part of a team that saves the lives of hundreds of native creatures every year — many of which are extremely rare.

-We're looking for people who are reliable, trustworthy, can take the initiative, and can help out on a regular, long-term basis.
+We require people who are reliable, trustworthy, able to take initiative, and can help out on a regular, long-term basis.
 It's a 24 hour, 365 day operation, so we particularly need volunteers who are available to work weekends, public holidays, and term breaks.
 You'll need to be able-bodied (as it's a physical job) and aged 16 or older.
 Shifts start at 8.30am, seven days a week – and yes, 52 weeks a year.

-We'll email you an application form, then you'll be required to complete an online health and safety test.
+If your application is successful, you'll be required to complete an online health and safety test.
 When you've passed that (with flying colours), the final step is a face to face induction.
 After that – congratulations, you're a Wildlife Hospital volunteer.